 While black beans and pinto beans belong to the same family of legumes, they differ in texture and appearance.
 Black beans have a firm texture and retain shape even after cooking, which is why they are often used to make fresh salads and grain bowls.
 Pinto beans have a softer texture and become creamy once heated, making them ideal for refried beans, spreads, and dips.

-If you love this article, try one of these dinner favorites featuring beans!
+If you enjoy this article, try one of these dinner recipes with beans!

 Cooking with Black Beans vs Pinto Beans